 My name is Mark Seemann, and ploeh blog is my professional blog (not that I have a personal blog).
 Here, I write about programming, software development, and architecture.

-I'm a professional programmer and software architect living in Copenhagen, Denmark, and currently an independent advisor.
-I enjoy reading, drawing, playing the guitar, good wine, and gourmet food.
+I'm a self-employed programmer and software architect living in Copenhagen, Denmark.
+I enjoy reading, playing the guitar, good wine, and gourmet food.

 Apart from the hundreds of articles on this blog, I also write and produce material via other professional outlets.

 - Windows Azure Development: CQRS on Windows Azure